 Walk through Bailey Power Plant’s front doors, and you’re immediately drawn to a unique and prominent reception desk, positioned between giant concrete support pillars that once held a massive turbine.
 Overhead, the space features contemporary lighting once occupied by rusty catwalks and steel beams.

 To the right of the plant’s entrance is Alma Mexicana, the building’s first restaurant, owned by local restaurateur Claire Calvin.
-The Tex-Mex restaurant serves a variety of salads, rice bowls, tacos and burritos to the downtown lunch crowd and offers expanded menu options for dinner, including a full list of tapas-style dishes.
+The Tex-Mex restaurant serves a variety of salads, rice bowls, tacos and burritos to the downtown lunch crowd and offers expanded menu options for dinner, including a full list of shared plate-style dishes.